 What is a Need?

-The truth is that the needs of a renovation can vary from one homeowner to the next.
+The truth is that the need for a master bathroom or kitchen renovation can vary from one homeowner to the next.
 What is considered an upgrade for some homes might be considered a downgrade for others, and these are the things that we need to consider when choosing design elements that are right for your home.

 In its simplest form, a need is an element that the renovation simply would not be complete without.
-These needs might be something like a sink in a kitchen—or a backsplash to protect the walls from splattering spaghetti sauce.
+These needs might be something like a farmhouse sink in a kitchen—or a tile backsplash to protect the walls from splattering spaghetti sauce.
 These are things that you can’t live comfortably without.
-To date, no one has asked us for a bathroom remodel that doesn’t include a toilet, but these kinds of needs are something that must be completed or added in order to leave you with a whole renovation.
+To date, no one has asked us for a bathroom remodel that doesn’t include a toilet, fresh paint, or new flooring, but these kinds of needs are something that must be completed or added in order to leave you with a whole renovation.

 People often get confused when discussing wants and needs because they think that there is a one-size-fits-all approach to them.
 This really isn’t true.
-In some cases, choosing cheaper necessities can actually lower the value of a home.
+In some cases, choosing cheaper necessities for your existing space can actually lower the value of a home.
 Of course, sometimes we think that we need something when it is really more of a want.

-A true need is an essential, and it exists at a standard that elevates the home in some way.
-We might feel like we need that beautiful option we saw on HGTV, but we don’t.
+A true need is essential, and it exists at a standard that elevates the home in some way.
+We might feel like we need those stainless steel appliances we saw on HGTV, but we don’t.
 Trust us, we understand that the desire to have it can be extreme, but in the end, it still doesn’t fit the “need” standard if it is not actually essential.
+You can bring your modern kitchen remodel ideas to life without spending money on unnecessary things.

-When identifying a need, you just have to consider what you are looking to get out of a renovation.
-This all comes down to items that are absolute essentials, or decisions that will help you to achieve your goal.
+When identifying a need, you just have to consider what you are looking to get out of a kitchen remodel.
+This all comes down to items that are absolute essentials or decisions that will help you to achieve your goal.
+Do you need upper cabinets for storage or a kitchen island with marble countertops for more space and functionality?

-We’ve already discussed some of the common needs, but the full list is a long one.
-Needs include cabinets, counters, appliances, showers, baths, bathroom sinks, and everything else that the room requires as a bare minimum.
+We’ve already discussed some of the common needs of a contemporary kitchen, but the full list is a long one.
+Needs include kitchen cabinets, counters, open shelves, appliances, sinks, and everything else that the room requires as a bare minimum.

 With that being said, needs can change when your goals do.
 If you are trying to increase the value of your home, your needs will change because it means that the lower-quality essentials might not work for you.
 Homeowners that are starting from scratch will find it easy to improve a property, but if your home is already pretty nice, you will need components that are nicer in order to increase that overall value.